astropy/specutils/docs/smoothing.rst

 The spectral smoothing has two forms, 1) convolution based smoothing using the `astropy.convolution` package and 2) median filter using the :func:`scipy.signal.medfilt`.
-Each of these act on the flux of the :class:`~specutils.spectra.Spectram1D` object.
+Each of these act on the flux of the :class:`~specutils.spectra.Spectrum1D` object.

-.. warning:: Specutils smoothing kernel widths and standard deviations are
+.. note:: Specutils smoothing kernel widths and standard deviations are
-             in units of **pixels** and not ``Quantity``.
-An enhancement will be needed for the future to understand Quantity.
+             in units of pixels and not ``Quantity``.

 Convolution Based Smoothing
 ---------------------------

-While any kernel supported by `astropy.convolution` will work (using the `convolution_smooth` function), several commonly-used kernels have convenience functions wrapping them to simplify the smoothing process into a simple one-line operation.
+While any kernel supported by `astropy.convolution` will work (using the `~specutils.smoothing.convolution_smooth` function), several commonly-used kernels have convenience functions wrapping them to simplify the smoothing process into a simple one-line operation.
 Currently implemented are:
 :func:`~specutils.smoothing.box_smooth` (:class:`astropy.convolution.convolve.Box1DKernel`),
 :func:`~specutils.smoothing.gaussian_smooth` (:class:`astropy.convolution.convolve.Gaussian1DKernel`),
-and :func:`~specutils.smoothing.trapzoid_smooth` (:class:`astropy.convolution.convolve.Trapezoid1DKernel`).
+and :func:`~specutils.smoothing.trapezoid_smooth` (:class:`astropy.convolution.convolve.Trapezoid1DKernel`).

 .. code-block:: python